 San joined the CPC Learning Network in September 2019.
 She is a pediatric doctor by training and her professional experience bridges clinical medicine, public health and research.
 She is committed to promoting the health and wellbeing of children and families, including those affected by violence and forced displacement.
 She has fieldwork experience in remote Indigenous Australian communities, Nepal, Zimbabwe, and Jordan.
 San is currently coordinating a joint project of CPC and the Bank Information Center that aims to improve the World Bank’s ability to prevent and respond to child sexual exploitation and abuse.
 She also advocates for the needs and rights of migrants and asylum seekers and supported the development of public health guidance to preserve access to asylum during the COVID-19 pandemic.
 San was born in Sydney, Australia and grew up in Tasmania, home of the Tasmanian Devil.
 She loves travel, yoga, and reading.
 Her nana was a circus trapeze artist, and like Yana, San dreamed of running away with the circus!

-Joining the CPC Learning Network as a Senior Program Officer in July 2020, Yana is committed to work that respects the agency and meaningful participation of children, young people, and communities.
+Joining the CPC Learning Network in July 2020, Yana is committed to work that respects the agency and meaningful participation of children, young people, and communities.
 She is an experienced coordinator and researcher born in Belarus and raised in San Francisco.
 For over 10 years, Yana has worked with national, international, and academic institutions doing program management, mixed-methods research, and strategic analyses to improve social services for children and families.
 She has worked in Liberia, Ethiopia, and Zambia contributing to evaluations of life skills programs for women and girls.
 Yana is enthusiastic about engaging with research that directly impacts programs and policies.
 Yana has a Bachelor’s Degree in Environmental Studies/Biology from UC Santa Cruz and a Master’s Degree in Public Health from the Mailman School of Public Health at Columbia University.
 She speaks English, Russian, and Spanish.
 In her free time, you can find her dancing Casino (Cuban-style salsa), planning her next trip, and flying trapeze (she has dreamt of running away with the circus).

 Matthew Ware joined the CPC learning network as a Graduate Research Assistant in January 2024.
 He is a first-year student at the Columbia Mailman School of Public Health in the Population and Family Health Department with a certificate in Public Health and Humanitarian Action.
 Matthew is passionate about CPC’s goal of re-examining the children’s’ rights field to center children and youth and has been interested in this topic ever since he campaigned for the U.S. to ratify the Convention on the Rights of the Child as a high school student.
 Prior to beginning his Master’s in Public Health, Matthew spent three years at a community health clinic working on program metrics and evaluation and supporting Street Medicine/homeless health initiatives.
 Matthew completed his bachelor’s degree in Global Affairs from Yale-NUS College in Singapore.
 In his free time he can be found baking in the very small 50 Haven Avenue kitchen.